achristen/Meteobike/readme.md

 ## Workshop 1 - Setting up the Raspberry Pi Zero and connecting the sensors

-In this first workshop you will connect the Raspberry Pi Zero to a Mouse, a Keyboard and a Screen to set it up properly.
-Then we will connect the T/RH sensor and a GPS.
-If they are working, we will install a user-interface to collect automatically  data.
+In this first workshop you will connect the Raspberry Pi Zero to a mouse, a keyboard and a screen to set it up properly.
+Then we will connect the temperature/relative humidiy sensor and a GPS.
+If they are working, we will install a user-interface to collect automatically your data and store it on the SD card.

 ### Connecting and starting the Raspberry Pi Zero